-- All students must complete the entire amount of 120 hours of the Nurse Aide Training Program.
-This includes all classroom, laboratory, and clinical time. - Make up time is permitted only to students with excused absences, and make up time is limited to a maximum of one day. - An excused absence will be approved only when acceptable documentation below is provided: - Court order

-- Physician's note only for the student, only for emergency/illness, (not for a family member) - Documentation of Death of family member - Any class, lab or clinical time that is missed must be made up.
-The student must complete all the approved program hours, class for missed class, lab for lab, and clinical for clinical time. - Any excused absence that occurs within the first eight days, must be made up prior to the start of the clinical; make-up time is approved at the discretion of the program director based on availability of an additional instructor.
-If no instructor is available, the student will be advised to re-enroll in another class. - Homework assignments will not substitute for missed theory, lab or clinical time.
+- 1. All students must complete the entire amount of 120 hours of the Nurse Aide Training Program.
+This includes all classroom, laboratory, and clinical time. - 2.
+Make up time is permitted only to students with excused absences, and make up time is limited to a maximum of one day. - 3.
+An excused absence will be approved only when acceptable documentation below is provided: - a.
+Court order - b.
+Physician's note only for the student, only for emergency/illness, (not for a family member) - c.
+Documentation of Death of family member - 4.
+Any class, lab or clinical time that is missed must be made up.
+The student must complete all the approved program hours, class for missed class, lab for lab, and clinical for clinical time. - 5.
+Any excused absence that occurs within the first eight days, must be made up prior to the start of the clinical; make-up time is approved at the discretion of the program director based on availability of an additional instructor.
+If no instructor is available, the student will be advised to re-enroll in another class. - 6.
+Homework assignments will not substitute for missed theory, lab or clinical time.